codihuston/ustrending/README-K8S.md

 ### Starting the Project

 1. In order to begin, we must set up [ingress-nginx](https://kubernetes.github.io/ingress-nginx/).
 It is possible that you may already have one enabled on your machine.
 If that is the case, you may skip this setup.
-Otherwise, use the provided `ingress-nginx-config-example.yml` file as such:
+Otherwise, use the provided `ingress-nginx-example.yml` file as such:

     ```cmd
+    # to init / update
-    kubectl apply -f ingress-nginx-config-example.yml
+    kubectl apply -f ingress-nginx-example.yml

+    # to delete (takes time)
+    kubectl delete -f ingress-nginx-example.yml
     ```

     This will install the `ingress controller`, which we will later configure